 Typically, a BIR customer service representative replies in a few days to TIN-related inquiries.

-If the RDO where you applied for a TIN is near your home or office, your best option is to go there to personally request for TIN number verification.
+If the RDO where you applied for a TIN is near your home or office, your best option is to request TIN verification personally.

 Proceed to the Taxpayers’ General Services or Customer Service counter and present your valid ID or birth certificate for identity verification.